-In its first decade, the Fraternity faced a number of challenges.
-First, because Norwich was a military school, the University lost a large number of cadets to the Civil War between 1861 and 1865.
-Second, a massive fire erupted on the Norwich campus in the spring of 1866, destroying the Old South Barracks and many of the Fraternity’s historical records that had been kept inside.
-The University relocated to its present location in Northfield, Vermont, shortly thereafter.
+In its first decade, the Fraternity faced many challenges.
+First, because Norwich was a military school, the University lost a large number of cadets to the Civil War.
+Second, a massive fire erupted on the Norwich campus in the spring of 1866, destroying the many of the Fraternity’s historical records.

-In 1881, the student body of Norwich comprised 12 students, and Theta Chi found itself with only one active member, James M. Holland.
-Holland, with the help of local alumni, managed to keep the Fraternity afloat by recruiting two new initiates, Phil S. Randall and Henry B. Hersey.
-Holland is generally credited with saving Theta Chi from an otherwise likely extinction.
-After 1888 the affairs of the University took a decided turn for the better, and Alpha chapter flourished at Norwich until 1960, when Norwich disbanded all of its fraternities.
+Between the aftermath of the war, the fire, and the general uncertainty regarding the University’s future, enrollment at Norwich dropped dramatically.
+In 1881, the student body of Norwich was comprised of 12 students, and Theta Chi found itself with only one active member, James M. Holland.
+Holland, with the help of local alumni, managed to keep the Fraternity afloat by recruiting two new initiates.